adhithyaarun/reflection-removal/README.md

 ## Directory structure
 ```
 ├── code : Contains the source code and associated libraries
-├── results : Results of running the implementation on the images in the tests folder
+├── documents :
+    ├── presentations : Presentations for mid & final evaluation
+    ├── reference_papers : Papers referred regarding the project
+    └── reports : Reports for mid & final evaluation
 ├── images : Sample input images
-└── results : Output from the algorithm on a few test images.
+└── results : Outputs from the algorithm on the images in the test folders
 ```
 ## Performance
 MATLAB implementation takes 40 minutes on 30 CPUs to process an input RGB image of size 400 × 600.